Peggy I am so glad you enjoyed this post. And thank you so much for stopping by. Be and stay…

 …he sent me the answer to my petition…

-The very next day he sent me the answer to my petition in the form of a manuscript I’m reading.
-The paragraph basically said, the reason my heart was in this condition was because the words I was speaking opened a door for the enemy to bring death and destruction into my life.
+The very next day He sent me the answer to my petition in the form of a manuscript I’m reading.
+The paragraph basically said the reason my heart was in this condition was that the words I was speaking opened a door for the enemy to bring death and destruction into my life.
 That really grabbed my attention!
 The words I was speaking…Proverbs 18:21 reads, “Death and life are in the power of the tongue, and those who love it will eat its fruits” The tongue produces words and those words possess power that can charge the atmosphere positively or negatively.
-And death does not necessarily mean a physical death.
-But the killing of your joy, peace, prayer life or your belief in God—a spiritual death.
+And death does not necessarily mean physical death.
+But the killing of your joy, peace, prayer life, or your belief in God—a spiritual death.

 “Most assuredly, I say to you, he who believes in Me, the works that I do he will do also; and greater works than these he will do, because I go to My Father.”
 (John 14:12 NKJV)

-Thank you for your continual readership and support.
+Thank you for your continued readership and support.
 Until next week…Blessings and Peace.

 © Rhema International.
 Unauthorized use and/or duplication of this material without express and written permission, from this blog’s author and/or owner, is strictly prohibited.
 Excerpts and links may be used, provided that full and clear credit is given to Rhema International.